WHY ATTEND?

 Using rider-generated data in Bristol to support healthier, more resilient communities

-Sam Robinson, CEO, Love to Ride
+Sam Robinson, Director, Love to Ride

 How AI-powered data is enabling Bristol’s journey to transform transport and improve public health

-Charn Aujla, Business Development Manager, Vivacity Labs
+Charn Aujla, Business Development Manager, Vivacity Labs and Sam Kirby, Project Manager, Bristol City Council

 Pedalling health: data‑driven active travel